blockscout/blockscout/README.md

 To ensure your ES code is properly formatted: `$ cd assets && npm run eslint`

+## Internationalization

+The app is currently internationalized.
+It is only localized to U.S. English.

+To translate new strings, run `$ mix gettext.extract --merge` and edit the new strings in `priv/gettext/en/LC_MESSAGES/default.po`.

 ## Contributing

 1. Fork it ( https://github.com/poanetwork/poa-explorer/fork )